-'''

-[ <EVENT_ATTRIBUTE_TYPE> ]

-'''
+[<EVENT_ATTRIBUTE_TYPE>]

 A code that indicates the type of event which was responsible for the source entry being recorded.
 For example, if the entry was created to record a birth of a child, then the type would be BIRT regardless of the assertions made from that record, such as the mother's name or mother's birth date.
-This will allow a process to prioritize best view choices and also the certainty associated with the source used in asserting the cited fact.
+This will allow a prioritized best view choice and a determination of the certainty associated with the source used in asserting the cited fact.

-EVENT TYPE FAMILY:=
+EVENT_TYPE_FAMILY:=

 A code used to indicate the type of family event.
-The definition is the same as the corresponding event tag defined in Appendix A. (See Appendix A, starting on page).
+The definition is the same as the corresponding event tag defined in Appendix A. (See Appendix A, starting on page 69).